 Philadelphia Car Insurance Rates

-The average cost of insuring a vehicle with full coverage in Philadelphia is $2,100 per year.
+The average car insurance cost in Philadelphia is $2,100 per year.
 A liability-only policy costs about $55 a month, the cheapest discount rate is estimated at $1,206, and insuring a teenager could cost as much as $7,700.
-The cheapest companies are Erie, USAA, and Travelers, but State Farm insurers the most vehicles.
+The cheapest companies for Philadelphia car insurance are Erie, USAA, and Travelers, but State Farm insurers the most vehicles.